 These cables are called SAS to SATA.
 These require specialized SAS controllers.
 Which technically work as switches allowing you to connect multiple drives to one SAS port and expand the amount of SATA drives you can install on your PC.

 Take, for instance, the following LSI SAS SATA controller.
 This has two SAS ports.
 As seen above, each port can connect 4 SATA drives using the SAS to 4xSATA port cable.

 Image: LSI’s PCIe v3.0 x8 SAS SATA Controller

 These controllers are expensive and are often used for NAS systems.

 You Have Run Out of SATA Ports

-I have written a comprehensive article on this topic: how to add more SATA ports to motherboard?
+I have written a comprehensive article on how to add more SATA ports to the motherboard.

-But essentially, if you have run out of SATA Ports on your motherboard and you want to add more drives to our PC, then you can do so using three ways.
+But essentially, if you have run out of SATA Ports on your motherboard and want to add more drives to your PC, you can do so using three ways.

 - SATA Hub Port Multiplier

 All of these methods have their pros and cons.
 For instance, SATA Hub Port Multiplier is cheap but does not increase the downstream data rate, whereas the SAS SATA expansion cards are expensive but maintain the downstream data rate.